-Find out what drives you to want to learn and improve and do more of it!
+Find out what drives you to want to improve and do more of it!
 Maybe it means sprucing up your practice room to entice you to be in there more.

 Can You Practice Guitar Too Much?

-It is possible to work practicing too much on the wrong things.
+It is possible to practice on the wrong things too much.
 This can lead to frustration and a lack of progress.
-This is never beneficial which is why we speak of having a plan and goals so often.
+This is never beneficial, which is why we speak of having a plan and goals so often.

 But if you have a plan with the proper goals in place, then the time you spend practicing, even if it is 6 hours a day is never too much.

-There are guitar players who put in 6 hours a day in practice time.
-It’s never all at once of course, but they know what it is they are working on and have the right perspective going in.
+There are guitar players who put in 6 hours a day of practice time.
+It’s never all at once, of course, but they know what it is they are working on and have the right perspective.

 How Can I Force Myself To Practice?

 We get it, some days you just don’t feel like practicing!
-But if this is a consistent thing then you have to revisit your plan!
+But if this is important to you, then you have to revisit your plan!

-If you’re just getting going you need to make sure you are doing things that are fun!
-Focus on working towards learning a song you love to help motivate you.
+If you’re just getting going, you need to make sure you are doing things that are fun!
+Focus on a song you love to help motivate you.

-Your motivation to play will need to come from a passion to want to learn.
+Your motivation to play will need to come from a passion to want to progress.
 It is just like anything else you do, you need to have some interest in it.